Alt-Org/Altzone-WebPages/BRANCHING.md

 ## Pull Request
-When the task is done please make pull request to the "dev" branch  (see picture below).
+When the task is done please make a pull request to the "dev" branch  (see picture below).

 ![Pull request Page](images/picture21.PNG)

+### Please also write the following text to the description: "Fixes #issue_number".
+So we can close the related issue automatically.

 ## Notes
 - Do not do multiple things in a single branch.